louking/contracts/docs/contract-admin-event-guide.rst

 We learn about a completely new :term:`race` that we have never provided services for.
 The inquiry could arrive either through email generated by the :ref:`race-services-request-view`,  a direct email, etc. Often there is incomplete information.
-Regardless, you should create the :term:`event` with whatever information you have.
+Regardless, you should create the :term:`contract race` with whatever information you have.

-You can create an :term:`event` in one of two ways.
+You can create an :term:`contract race` in one of two ways.

-1. From :ref:`admin-calendar-view` click on the :term:`event` date
+1. From :ref:`admin-calendar-view` click on the :term:`contract race` date
 2. From :ref:`event-overview-view` click **New**

 Once the form is displayed